kingkeung/kingkeung.github.io/README.md

 # New to League
-A guide for players completely new to the game
+A guide for players completely new to League of Legends.
+[NewToLeague.com](http://newtoleague.com)

 ### How to contribute

-1. Fork this repository.
+1. Fork this repository

 2. Modify the following files:
   * common.css.sass